 And add some extra, just for you.

-‘This Be The Verse’ by Philip Larkin begins with the most-quoted line of modern literature, “They fuck you up, your mum and dad”.
+‘This Be The Verse’ by Philip Larkin begins with the most-quoted line of modern literature, “They fuck you up, your mum and dad.”
 It means that the conventions of society as a whole mess up with parents as well as their children.
-Those who blindly follow the absurd rules try to behave rational and sagacious.
+Those who blindly follow the absurd rules try to behave rationally and sagacious.
 In reality, they do fuck one’s mind and kill one’s individuality.
-They act like hypocrites while guiding their next generation.
+They act like hypocrites while guiding the next generation.
 Moreover, the poet says those people or parents with such a mindset fill others with their faults.
 They don’t even stop there and contribute some extra faults to the younger minds.
 Here, the poet directly addresses the reader.
 In this way, he refers to the universality of the problem.

 But they were fucked up in their turn

 And half at one another’s throats.